koleaby4/next_movie/README.md

  * usage of the correct templates
  * individual functions

-I used testing framework provided by [django.test](https://docs.djangoproject.com/en/3.1/topics/testing/overview/) and respective 3rd party applications such as [allauth](https://django-allauth.readthedocs.io/).
+I started testing using the testing frameworks provided by [django.test](https://docs.djangoproject.com/en/3.1/topics/testing/overview/).

 Unit tests were placed into `tests.py` files of the respective application folders (for example `users/tests.py`)<br>
 and  executed against a local instance of Postgresql.

-Sadly as soon as we promoted our project from a local database to the Heroku-hosted instance,<br>
+Soon after promoting our project from a local database to the Heroku-hosted instance,<br>
-developing and running unit-tests became problematic because [Heroku does not allow](https://stackoverflow.com/questions/13705328/how-to-run-django-tests-on-heroku) dynamic creation / deletion of test databases.
+developing and running unit-tests became more challenging because [Heroku does not allow](https://stackoverflow.com/questions/13705328/how-to-run-django-tests-on-heroku) dynamic creation / deletion of test databases.

 To work around that security restriction, I continued developing and running tests against a local instance of Postgresql.<br>
 That worked for a while, but as the project was becoming more and more complex (calls to 3rd-party APIs, usage of signals to trigger post_save actions, etc)<br>